 What is Human Subjects Research

-For a project or study to be considered Human Subjects Research, it must meet two criteria:
+For a project or study to be considered Human Subjects Research, please consider the following:

-1. It must meet the definition of research, which is a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+The activity meets the definition of "research", which is a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.

 IRB Meetings